Inspiring figures of history: Jeanne d’Arc

 One trip that clearly stood out was a tour from Lorraine in eastern France to the Loire valley area.

-The city of Orléans2 with its 110.000 inhabitants is located around one hundred kilometers south-west of Paris, with the river Loire, which is crossed by five prominent bridges, cutting the city in a northern and a southern part.
+Orléans2 (110.000 inhabitants) is located around one hundred kilometers south-west of Paris, the river Loire, which is crossed by five prominent bridges, cutting the city in a northern and a southern part.

-Orléans’s popularity is grounded on its cardinal role in the Hundred Years’ War, where the appearance of Jeanne d’Arc (Joan of Arc) – today worshiped as a national heroine and Sainte Jeanne d’Arc (Saint Joan of Arc) by the Catholic Church – led the French to the decisive victory.
+The city played a cardinal role in the Hundred Years’ War, where a teenager named Jeanne d’Arc (Joan of Arc) – today worshiped as a national heroine and Sainte Jeanne d’Arc (Saint Joan of Arc) by the Catholic Church – led the French to the decisive victory.

 2 for readers who are interested in sightseeing: during a stay in the city I can highly recommend visiting the Cathédrale Sainte-Croix (Orléans Cathedral), the Musée des Beaux-Arts (museum of the fine arts) and the Maison de Jeanne d’Arc (house of Joan of Arc)